aerospike-managed-cloud-services/collect-aws-metadata/README.md

     └── develop
         └── v1.2.3-rc
   ```

+- Update *this file*.

+  1. Confirm that the docs make sense for the current release.
+  1. Check links!
+  1. Update the Changelog section at the bottom.

+- Perform whatever tests are necessary.

 - Once you have tested in this branch, create a tag in the v1.2.3-rc branch:
   ```